openstack-archive/fuel-plugin-swiftstack/doc/source/user.rst

         moving data or clients upload large data into the Swift cluster.

-        Also, SwiftStack Nodes need to communicate with the On-Premises controller over Fuel Management network, so please make sure the On-Premises controller also connected to Fuel Management network.
+        Also, SwiftStack Nodes need to communicate with the On-Premises controller over Fuel Management network, so please make sure the On-Premises controller is also connected to Fuel Management network.
 You can run a CLI command ``ssdiag`` on SwiftStack nodes to check the connectivity between SwiftStack Nodes and Controller.

     .. image:: images/use_on_prem.png